Native Mac capture tool, public beta open

 The cursor is re-drawn from data: resize it, smooth it, restyle clicks and keystroke chips after recording.

-A GPU compositing pipeline ships H.264, ProRes 422, and GIF several times faster than realtime — with per-stage stats.
+The same GPU pipeline ships polished screenshots, H.264, ProRes 422, and GIF several times faster than realtime with per-stage stats.

 Keystroke overlay